The Evanston Block aka Evans Block

 Contractor: B. M. Bond and John M. Cruickshank

-March 24, 1905: The cornerstone of the new Evans block was laid under auspices of the Minnekahta club.
-Stone contained a copy of the Star and Harold paper showing proprietors, architects and contractors names, record of Minnekahta Club and a series of silver coins of the U.S. in use that day.
-Isaac Henry Chase leased the main level as a storeroom.
+On March 24, 1905, the cornerstone was laid under the auspices of the Minnekahta Club.
+It contained a copy of the Hot Springs Star and Hot Springs Herald, the names of proprietors, architects, and contractors, a record of the Minnekahta Club, and a set of contemporary U.S. silver coins.
+The main level was leased to I. H. Chase as a storeroom.

-October 1979: Obtained by Carol Goddard who received a $7500 grant from the Main Street Project and the Historic Preservation Center in Vermillion to restoration the store front to its original design.
+In October 1979, new owner Carol Goddard secured a $7,500 grant from the Main Street Project and the Historic Preservation Center in Vermillion to restore the storefront to its original design.
+The building changed hands again in March 2016, when Gary and Terry Slagel renovated the upper level into four apartments and leased the lower level to Chautauqua Artisans.

 Back to Home